backstage/backstage/docs/publishing.md

 ### When the release workflow is not triggered for some reason, such as a GitHub incident

-Ask one of the maintainers to force push master back to a previous commit and then push the release merge commit again.
+Ask one of the maintainers to trigger [the Deploy packages](https://github.com/backstage/backstage/actions/workflows/deploy_packages.yml) workflow with the "Unconditionally trigger the release job to run" checkbox set, on the `master` branch.
+Please validate first that nothing substantial has been pushed to master since the original failed release attempt!
+For this reason, it is wise to have the master branch locked until each release has gone through.